Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: The Integrated Employment Biographies (IEB)

-To be able to provide access to the detailed geocoding information for external researchers, the IAB is looking for innovative ways to generate a sufficiently protected version of the linked data that still contains useful information at least on some of the variables.
-It was decided to start with a limited set of variables initially and extend the set in the future if reasonable results, both in terms of disclosure risk and data utility, could be achieved in the first round.
-For simplicity, the variables included in this preliminary dataset are chosen to avoid structural zeros; that is, all cells in the implied contingency table have non-zero probability.
-We note that structural zeros can be incorporated in the DPMPM model using the methodology presented in \citet{ManriqueReiter2014JCGS}.
-Structural zeros are automatically maintained if the CART approach is used.
+To be able to provide access to the detailed geocoding information for external researchers, the IAB is looking for innovative ways to generate a sufficiently protected version of the linked data that contains useful information, at least on some of the variables.
+The decision was made to start with a limited set of variables initially and extend the set in the future if reasonable results could be achieved in the first round, both in terms of disclosure risk and data utility.
 The selected variables are listed in Table~\ref{vars}.
+In the application, we use an additional variable, ZIP code, which is an aggregation of the exact geocoding information.
+The ZIP code is commonly used as the lowest level of geographical detail when analyzing spatial effects.
+We do not use the ZIP code information when synthesizing the geocodes.
+Instead, synthetic ZIP codes are derived directly from the synthetic geocodes (see Section \ref{utility_results} for details).